ddadaal/ddadaal.me/README.md

 View counts appear alongside the date and reading time in article list items, search results, and article headers.
 Lists and search results fetch totals with GET; only opening an article records a view.

 `POST /api/articles/:id/views` with `Content-Type: application/json` increments and returns `{ "articleId": "…", "views": "1" }`; `GET` reads the total without incrementing it.
 Counts are decimal strings to preserve SQL `bigint` precision.
 Unknown IDs return 404.
-Responses are never cached.
+The GET database lookup uses a Next.js server cache for 60 seconds and is tagged per article; every successful POST immediately expires that article's tag.
+HTTP responses still use `no-store`, so browsers do not cache the response.
 If SQL is unconfigured or unavailable, these endpoints return 503 and the article remains readable with its counter hidden.

 ## Local SQL Server for development and tests